Lexus RX Hybrid Performance

 Handling and Braking

 - "Agile handling is not the RX's forte, but both RX 350 and 450h are competent enough on twisty roads.
-They exhibit moderate cornering lean but secure grip.
-The Sports Package provides slightly sharper moves.
-Brakes are strong, with a smooth, progressive pedal feel.” -- Consumer Guide
+They exhibit moderate cornering lean but secure grip." -- Consumer Guide (2012)

 Next Steps: Lexus RX Hybrid

-Get the U.S. News Best Price for the Lexus RX Hybrid
+- View the best prices for the 2015 Lexus RX Hybrid

 - Calculate monthly payment and apply for a loan